scrapy/scrapy/docs/contributing.rst

 :rst:dir:`versionadded` and :rst:dir:`versionchanged` directives.
 Use
 ``VERSION`` as version, we will replace it with the actual version right before the corresponding release.
-When we release a new major or minor version of Scrapy, we remove these directives if they are older than a year.
+When we release a new major or minor version of Scrapy, we remove these directives if they are older than 3 years.

 Documentation about deprecated features must be removed as those features are deprecated, so that new readers do not run into it.
 New deprecations and